-Revision time is one of the most stressful periods of year for many students.
-This is true for many students, both young and old.
+Revision time is one of the most stressful periods of year for students.
+This is true for many, both young and old.
 It was recently reported that students as young as 6 were feeling the stress, with many secondary students stating that they feel more stressed during this revision season than ever before.
 So what advice can we give to students to help them minimise the stress of revision?

 Do the actual work – revise! – You don’t need to post on Facebook or Twitter about how much revising you are doing.
 You don’t need to delay any longer by making your revision timetable pretty and colour co-ordinated.
 You do need to do the revision.
 Address the problem head on and don’t procrastinate any longer.
 The best way to give yourself a chance to get better grades is to focus on doing high quality revision.

 When really stressed, talk to someone about it – Talking through your problems, fears or worries can be very therapeutic.
 Parents, teachers and older siblings have experience in managing the stress of revision and exams; talking to them, even if they don’t have all the answers, can help you provide clarity in your own mind about what you need to do next.

 Get some fresh air each day – A recent report found that children spend less time outside each day than prisoners.
 The value of nature can’t be underestimated.
 Those who spend more time outside and feel more connected to nature report experiencing more positive moods (such as joy, interest and alertness) as well as life satisfaction.
 Research suggest that getting fresh air can also help improve your concentration when you come back to your work.